Big Eight Conference: Early membership changes

-In 1908, Drake University and Iowa Agricultural College (now Iowa State University) joined the MVIAA, increasing the conferences membership to seven.
+In 1908, Drake University and Iowa Agricultural College (now Iowa State University) joined the MVIAA, increasing the conference's membership to seven.
 Iowa, which was a joint member, departed the conference in 1911 to return to sole competition in the Western Conference, but Kansas State University joined the conference in 1913.
 Nebraska left in 1918 to play as an independent for two seasons before returning in 1920.
-In 1919, the University of Oklahoma and Saint Louis University applied for membership, but were not approved due to deficient management of their athletic programs.
+In 1919, the University of Oklahoma and Saint Louis University applied for membership but were not approved due to deficient management of their athletic programs.
 The conference then added Grinnell College in 1919, with the University of Oklahoma applying again and being approved in 1920.
 Oklahoma A&M University (now Oklahoma State University) joined in 1925, bringing conference membership to ten, an all-time high.

-Conference split
+Split into Big Six Conference

 At a meeting in Lincoln, Nebraska, on May 19, 1928, the conference split up.
 Six of the seven state schools (all except Oklahoma A&M) formed a conference that was initially known as the Big Six Conference.
 Just before the start of fall practice, the six schools announced they would retain the MVIAA name for formal purposes.
 However, fans and media continued to call it the Big Six.
 The three private schools – Drake, Grinnell, and Washington University – joined with Oklahoma A&M to form the Missouri Valley Conference (MVC).
 The old MVIAA's administrative staff transferred to the MVC.

 The similarity of the two conferences' official names, as well as the competing claims of the two conferences, led to considerable debate over which conference was the original and which was the spin-off, though the MVIAA went on to become the more prestigious of the two.
 For the remainder of the Big Eight's run, both conferences claimed 1907 as their founding date, as well as the same history through 1927.
 To this day, it has never been definitively established which conference was the original.

+Big Seven adds Colorado

 Conference membership grew with the addition of the University of Colorado on December 1, 1947, from the Mountain States Conference.
 Later that month, Reaves E. Peters was hired as "Commissioner of Officials and Assistant Secretary" and set up the first conference offices in Kansas City, Missouri.
 With the addition of Colorado, the conference's unofficial name became the Big Seven Conference, coincidentally, the former unofficial name of the MSC.